Batch Renaming Using sed

 Describing the change as a sed program is easy:

-Now all that has to be done is to pass each filename to mv and pass it again after it went through the sed script.
-This could be done like this:
+Now all that has to be done is to pass each filename to mv and pass it again after it has gone through the sed script.
+This can be done like this:

 for i in *; do